TayloRib/employee-checker/README.md

 ## Description

-A node inquirer app that uses sql to allows the user to create and store employee information in tables
+A node inquirer app that uses sql to allow the user to create and store employee information in tables

 ## Installation